seanpatton1/rock-paper-scissors/README.md

 ### Libraries and Programs Used

 * [Google Fonts](https://fonts.google.com/)
-    - Google Fonts was used to import the font Oswald with sans-serif as a backup.
+    - Google Fonts was used to import the font Josefin Sans with sans-serif as a backup.

 * [GitPod](https://gitpod.io/)
     - GitPod was used for writing code, committing, and then pushing to GitHub.